Covering The Crimson

 Harvard Athletics welcomes coverage of its men’s basketball program by accredited writers, broadcasters, and photographers.

-Working credentials and supplemental materials may be requested from the Office of Athletic Communications by contacting Andrew Chesebro, assistant director of athletic communications, either by phone or email.
+Working credentials and supplemental materials may be requested from the Office of Athletic Communications by contacting Andrew Chesebro, associate director of athletic communications, either by phone or email.

 Credentials may be picked up at the ticket office inside Lavietes Pavilion, which opens one hour prior to the start of contests.